Updated: Apr 28

 All of Jerusalem has gathered for the Holy Passover, in memory of the Israelites’ long ago freedom from bondage.
 This Passover feast in the life of the small band of friends is what we know as The Last Supper.
 This is Jesus’ last supper; Jesus, the Son of Man, knows that this will be his last meal.
 Christ, the Son of God, tell his friends that he will not celebrate the Passover feast again until his Second Coming when he defeats Satan for all eternity and his Father’s kingdom is fully restored.
 Christ knows that he will have to take on the sin of the entire creation apart from his father and the Holy Spirit.
 Just two days before this gathering with his chosen twelve, Jesus Christ had told the disciples, “As you know, the Passover is two days away—and the Son of Man will be handed over to be crucified.”
 Jesus’ life is already forfeited.
 Christ’s prophetic sacrifice is already set in motion.
 Jesus Christ, the Son of Man and the Son of God, will bring into fulfillment a plan decided on before the creation was breathed into being.

 This is Jesus Christ's death watch.
 He has so little time to bring these men, his best friends, into the kingdom of God.
 He is so desperate.
-He has been betrayed by Judas, and now his time is at an end.
+He will be betrayed by Judas, and now his time is at an end.
 He will face the failure of his friends to pray with him while he awaits his arrest by the Romans and he will be denied by his best friend, his rock, Peter, three times.
 His prophesied death will be so necessary, and so painful.
 For the Son of God to redeem his creation, he must take on the perversion of the world; for the Son of Man to do so, he must shed his blood and be broken:

 Jesus went out as usual to the Mount of Olives, and his disciples followed him.
 On reaching the place, he said to them, “Pray that you will not fall into temptation.”
 He withdrew about a stone’s throw beyond them, knelt down and prayed, “Father, if you are willing, take this cup from me; yet not my will, but yours be done.”
 An angel from heaven appeared to him and strengthened him.
 And being in anguish, he prayed more earnestly, and his sweat was like drops of blood falling to the ground.

-Luke 22: 39-44
+There was so much prophecy in the life of Jesus that pointed to this moment in time.
 Do you remember the feeding of the 5000?
 Hear it from the mouth of John:

 …a great crowd of people followed him because they saw the signs he had performed by healing the sick.
 Then Jesus went up on a mountainside and sat down with his disciples.
 The Jewish Passover Festival was near.
 When Jesus looked up and saw a great crowd coming toward him, he said to Philip, “Where shall we buy bread for these people to eat?”
 He asked this only to test him, for he already had in mind what he was going to do.